Theresa Goh: Sporting career

 Goh competes in sport class S5 for the freestyle, SB4 for the breaststroke and SM5 for the individual medley.
 She began swimming at 12 years, winning two gold medals at the National Swimming Championships in 1999.
 She soon established herself as a top competitor, achieving a run of four gold medals at the 10th Malaysian Paralympic Games and ASEAN Invitation Championships in 2000.
-At the inaugural ASEAN Para Games in Kuala Lumpur in 2001, she garnered six gold and two silver medals, and broke the world record in the 50 metres breaststroke.
+At the 2001 ASEAN Para Games in Kuala Lumpur, she garnered six gold and two silver medals, and broke the world record in the 50 metres breaststroke.
 She was named Sportswoman of the Games, and also picked up the 2001 Sportsgirl Merit Award from the Singapore Disability Sports Council (SDSC).
 In the same year at the Australian National Junior Disabled Games, she won five gold and two silver medals, and broke four games records.
 She achieved three gold and one silver medal at the Far East and South Pacific Games Federation for the Disabled (FESPIC) Games (now known as the Asian Para Games) held between 26 October and 1 November 2002 in Busan, South Korea.
 At the 2002 Commonwealth Games in Manchester, although she did not pick up any medals she achieved games records of 51.05 seconds in the 50 metres freestyle and 1 minute 48.00 seconds in the 100 metres freestyle.
-In 2003, at the 2nd ASEAN ParaGames in Hanoi, Goh gained three golds, breaking three games records at the same time.
-She also swept the golds in the 50 metres backstroke, 100 metres breaststroke, 50 metres butterfly, and the 50, 100 and 200 metres freestyle in Christchurch at the International Stoke Mandeville Wheelchair Sports Federation (ISMWSF) World Wheelchair Games in 2003.
+In 2003, at the 2nd ASEAN Para Games in Hanoi, Goh gained three golds, breaking three games records at the same time.
+She also swept the golds in the 50 metres backstroke, 100 metres breaststroke, 50 metres butterfly, and the 50, 100 and 200 metres freestyle in Christchurch at the World Wheelchair Games in 2003.
 She was named Sportsgirl of the Year in 2002 and 2003.

 At the 2004 British Paralympic Trials, she was first in the 200 metres individual medley and broke her personal best in six events.
 That year she also took home a stunning ten gold medals at the National Swimming Championships.
 In her Paralympics début at the 2004 Summer Paralympics in Athens, she finished fifth in the 100 metres freestyle.
-She went on to complete three record-breaking swims at the 3rd ASEAN ParaGames in Manila in December 2005, breaking her own games records set at the 2003 ParaGames in the 50 metres butterfly and 100 metres freestyle events, and setting a new FESPIC record in the 100 metres butterfly.
+She went on to complete three record-breaking swims at the 3rd ASEAN Para Games in Manila in December 2005, breaking her own games records set at the 2003 Para Games in the 50 metres butterfly and 100 metres freestyle events, and setting a new FESPIC record in the 100 metres butterfly.
 In March 2006, Her World magazine named her Young Woman Achiever 2005.
 She competed at the International Paralympic Committee (IPC) World Swimming Championships in South Africa in December 2006, winning a gold medal in the 200 metres individual medley and being pipped to first place in the 100 metres breaststroke by Israel's Inbal Pezaro by just 0.04 seconds.
 She also achieved a personal best time of 3 minutes 22.66 seconds in the 200 metres freestyle.